-In these instances, the WU research team should identify referrals from the sponsor, CRO, lead site as a recruitment method.
+Some sponsors, CROs, or lead sites may use a recruitment method that is managed solely by them.
+These entities develop the materials and manage the process and mechanism for recruitment.
+Once a participate is identified via these methods, the WU site will receive a referral.
+In these instances, the WU research team should indicate referrals from the sponsor, CRO, lead site as a recruitment method.
 However, the materials controlled and used by the sponsor, CRO, lead site are not to be submitted to the WU IRB for review and approval.
-These materials will be deleted if and when they are provided.
+These materials will be deleted if they are provided.